Ooblets

-Ooblets (previously known as Moblets) is a life simulation video game developed and published by Glumberland.
+Ooblets is a life simulation video game by Glumberland.
 It was released via early access on July 15, 2020, for Windows and Xbox One.
-Its Windows release is exclusive to the Epic Games Store.
-The game launched on September 1, 2022 for Windows, Xbox One, and Nintendo Switch.
+The game launched on September 1, 2022, for Nintendo Switch, Windows, and Xbox One.

 Gameplay

 The game combines the farming elements of Story of Seasons with the creature collecting and battling mechanics of Pokémon.

 The player arrives in Badgetown, a seaside town in Oob, where they are greeted by Mayor Tinstle and given a basic starting farm.
 In Badgetown there are several shops including Meed's Seeds, Kibbonbon, Manatweee and Cuddlecups Cafe.
 Players can purchase furniture and decor for their house, as well as seeds to grow on their farm.
 There are different quests that can be performed to unlock new shops and buildings, as well as improve the player's friendship level with the other residents.
-Players can also join one four clubs including Frunbuns, Peaksnubs, Mossprouts and Mimpuns.
+Players can also join one of four clubs: Frunbuns, Peaksnubs, Mossprouts and Mimpuns.

 Ooblets, little creatures that the player befriends, can be grown from seed and used to perform tasks, like farming and machine operating, or dance-battle with other Ooblets.
 Unlike other life simulation games such as Stardew Valley, Ooblets replaces combat with a card-based dance-off system allowing new Ooblet seeds to be won and Ooblets to be levelled up.

 Updates

 Ooblets has received frequent updates to fix bugs and introduce new features and locations.
 On June 12, 2021, the Port Forward update was released bringing a new region and new Ooblets.
-As of July 2021, there are six locations in the game: Badgetown, Wildlands, Mamoonia, Nullwhere, Port Forward, and Pantsabear Hill.
+As of July 2021, there are seven locations in the game: Badgetown, Wildlands, Mamoonia, Nullwhere, Port Forward, Pantsabear Hill, and Mount Tippy Top.

+Plot

+The player moves to a land called Oob, where small creatures called Ooblets live.
+Arriving in Badgertown, they meet Mayor Tinstle, who provides them with a farm.
+They also learn that the town is threatened into being shut down by the Oob High Council (OHC) and resolves to save it.
+After powering up the Oobnet Tower in Badgertown, the player repairs a hot air balloon and travels to five other locations to reactivate the other Oobnet Towers there.
+They also engage in dance battles to defeat opponents and access the towers.
+Although the player succeeds, the OHC is still planning to evict Badgertown, but the player locates a secret passageway to the OHC's secret facility and discovers evidence that the Bunglebee Bun Corporation is controlling the OHC, who plan to demolish the town for their own gain.
+After confronting Polt, one of the corporation's workers, he runs away, leaving behind articles that show proof of the OHC and the Bunglebee Bun Corporation's conspiracy.
+After the player has the articles published, they return to town to find the OHC preparing to evict everyone, but newspapers that reveal the OHC and the Bunglebee Bun Corporation's guilt are showered around the town, forcing the OHC staff to leave in defeat.
+Tinstle thanks the player for saving the town as the main story ends.